 In this article we tried to describe what it takes to develop a meal ordering app.
 Of course, it is difficult to cover everything in one blog post, so you are welcome to send all the questions to email@example.com - we will be glad to answer all of them!

-Let's now try to summarize everything, and figure out the price of a basic iOS or Android mobile food ordering app development and admin panel:
+Let's now try to summarize everything, and figure out the app development cost for food ordering apps for iOS and Android as well as the admin panel:

 |Registration and login||40||$1,400|